AGI-LTI/MMU-RAGent-Preview/pages/text-to-text.md

   "citations": [
     "https://example.com/article1",
     "https://example.com/article2"
-  ],

-  "citation_texts": [
-  	"This is the informational text used in the first citation.", "This is the informational text used in the second citation."
   ]
 }
 ```

 > **Note:** Citations always appear as `[1]`, `[2]`, `[3]` regardless of URL content.
 Each number is a clickable link to the corresponding URL.